Zxynine/EvenBetterComments/README.md

 # <img src="images/icon_large.png" width="30" height="30"> Even Better Comments

-The Even Better Comments extension is based on the Better Comments extension which will help you create more human-friendly comments in your code.
+The Even Better Comments extension is based on the [Better Comments extension](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) which will help you create more human-friendly comments in your code.

-Even Better Comments seeks to improve upon this framework by adding in aliases, documentation, default values, and other various improvements.
+**Even Better Comments** seeks to improve upon this framework by adding in aliases, documentation, default values, token parsing, commands, and other various improvements.

 With this extension, you will be able to categorise your annotations into:
 * Issues
 * Ideas